wh0cares1/wh0cares1.github.io/_posts/2023-05-01-pointer-from-memory-allocation-perspective.md

 pointer--; // 10000
 ```

-Assume the value's address is 10000.
+Assume the `value`'s address is 10000.
 Then, after incrementing, it points to address 10004 since the data type integer has a 4 bit size.
 If we decrease, it returns to address 10000.

 <img src="/images/Pasted image 20230512100325.png">